cogentcore/core/README.md

 ### TODO

+* clip size off in layouts demo for frame
+* when nodes redraw on their own, they need to reinstate the clip somehow.. hmm.  find parent layout?
+* exclude lower right corner for scrollbars

 * set clipping: parent layout sets clipping zone data in child LayData (excluding scrollbars) and generic function to set clipping to that if non-zero GetGeomFromLayout etc auto-inherits the clip region all the way down